Agentic Ai Voice Mode

 Controlled Beta Rollout vs Full Release

-This allowed us to iterate quickly based on feedback before scaling, rather than risking a suboptimal experience across the entire user base.
+A Beta rollout to 1000 users allowed us to iterate quickly based on feedback before scaling, rather than risking a suboptimal experience across the entire user base.

-This allowed us to iterate quickly based on feedback before scaling, rather than risking a suboptimal experience across the entire user base.
+A Beta rollout to 1000 users allowed us to iterate quickly based on feedback before scaling, rather than risking a suboptimal experience across the entire user base.

 Tap-to-Speak vs Continuous Listening